Inside a Brooklyn hospital that is overwhelmed with Covid-19 patients and deaths - KVIA

 But Dr. Amy Plasencia, chief medical resident at Brookdale Hospital, said the hospital has “a critical shortage of ventilators in relation to the numbers that we are seeing.”

-Ventilators are used on serious cases of Covid-19 to help patients breath who are struggling to do so on their own, Plasencia said.
+Ventilators are used on serious cases of Covid-19 to help patients breathe who are struggling to do so on their own, Plasencia said.

 Once patients are hooked up to the machines, they generally need to continue using them for one to two weeks or longer, she said.